cdlhub/documentation/md/OutputComponents.md

 ## eltcalc <a id="eltcalc"></a>

-The program outputs sample mean and standard deviation by summary_id and by event_id.
+The program calculats sample mean and standard deviation of loss by summary_id and by event_id.

 ##### Parameters